 Customers who want to sign up for Lifeline can go to a participating phone or internet provider.
-If you live in Colorado, Mississippi, Montana, New Mexico, Utah, or Wyoming, you can also apply directly to the Lifeline program, before you talk to a phone or internet company.
+If you live in Colorado, Mississippi, Montana, New Mexico, Utah, Wyoming, Guam, Hawaii, Idaho, New Hampshire, North Dakota, South Dakota, Missouri, North Carolina, Pennsylvania, or Tennessee you can also apply directly to the Lifeline program, before you talk to a phone or internet company.
 To apply directly, use the National Verifier.

 Consumer Help Applying for Lifeline

 Customers have two ways to apply for Lifeline on their own using the National Verifier.
 If a customer wants more support applying, they can also ask a participating phone or internet company to help submit an application.

 Apply Online: You can apply online by going to the National Verifier consumer portal at CheckLifeline.org/lifeline and creating an account.
 You may find out if you qualify for Lifeline through the website immediately after applying online.
 If the National Verifier cannot prove your eligibility automatically, you will need to upload more documents to the consumer portal.